ostcar/kingfisher/README.md

 * **decodeModel**: `decodeModel` is called when the server starts.
-On the first run, it is called with `Init` and on every other start with `Existing encodedModel` where `encodedModel` is an representation of the `Model`.
-The function has to create the initial model or decode the model from the data.
+On the first run, it is called with `Init` and on every other start with `Existing encodedModel` where `encodedModel` is a byte representation of the `Model`.
+  The function has to create the initial model or decode the model from the given bytes.

 * **encodeModel**: `encodeModel` is the counterpart of `decodeModel`.
 It has to create a byte representation of the `Model`.

-`decodeModel` and `encodeModel` are used to create a snapshot of the `Model`, and persist it on disk.
-The functions can also be use to migrate an older version of a model.
+`decodeModel` and `encodeModel` are used to create a snapshot of the `Model` and persist it on disk.
+The functions can also be used to migrate an older version of a model.

-* **handleReadRequest**: `handleReadRequest` is called for HTTP requests, that can not update the `Model`.
+* **handleReadRequest**: `handleReadRequest` is called for HTTP requests, that are readonly and can not update the `Model`.
 The function is called with the `Request` and the `Model` and has to return a `Response`.

-* **handleWriteRequest**: `handleWriteRequest` is called for HTTP request, that can update the `Model`.
+* **handleWriteRequest**: `handleWriteRequest` is called for HTTP requests, that can update the `Model`.
 The signature is simular then `handleReadRequest`, but it also returns a new `Model`.

-The platform makes the distinction between a read and a write request on the HTTP method. `Post`, `PUT`, `PATCH` and `DELETE` requests are write requests.
+The platform makes the distinction between a read and a write request on the HTTP method. `POST`, `PUT`, `PATCH` and `DELETE` requests are write requests.
-All other are read requests.
+All other methods are read requests.
 This means, that a `GET` request can not alter the Model.

 The platform can handle many read requests at the same time.
 But there can only be one concurent write request.
 When a write request is processed, all other write request and all read requests have to wait.

+When the server is shut down, it calls `encodeModel` and saves the snapshot to disk.
+On restart, the snapshot is loaded to the server has the `Model` in memory again.

-Each write request gets persisted on disk.
-On server failer, the logged write requests are used, to recreate the `Model`.
+Additionally each write request gets persisted on disk.
+On server failure, the logged write requests are used to recreate the `Model` (the server just calls the respective roc functions again).

+After you have build your app, you can run your binary with the option `--help` to see all available runtime options like listening address and path of the snapshot file.

 ## Build the platform